WeatherLab/fsodoc/source/libraries/encryption.rst

 It must be noted that to ensure maximum security, such a key *should* not only be as strong as possible, but also often changed.
-Such behavior however is rarely practical or possible to implement, and that is why CodeIgniter gives you the ability to configure a single key that is to be used (almost) every time.
+Such behavior however is rarely practical or possible to implement, and that is why FSO gives you the ability to configure a single key that is to be used (almost) every time.

 It goes without saying that you should guard your key carefully.
 Should